This post was most recently updated on August 24th, 2022

 Tracking devices that use GPS technology could really come in handy, whether it’s your car, your luggage, or your child you want to keep track of.
 Tile, TrackR, and Trackimo all have small, innovative clip-on or key chain units with smartphone apps to track their whereabouts.

 Being able to monitor and automate your home while you are away might bring some added security and ease of mind.
 There were a lot of products demonstrated at CES this year.
 One of my favorites was WeMo by Belkin.
-They have a line of products that use the internet to control your home electronics, power, water, and Wi-Fi right from your smartphone or tablet.
+They have a line of products that use the internet to control your home electronics from your smartphone or tablet.

 eGeeTouch presented a smart luggage lock that does not require any keys or combinations–just your smart phone.
-And Levo demonstrated a traveler’s luggage tray that attaches to your carry-on pull-out handle, making it very convenient for using your tablet or eating a meal while waiting for your plane.
+Levo demonstrated a traveler’s luggage tray that attaches to your carry-on pull-out handle.
+That makes it very convenient for using your tablet or eating a meal while waiting for your plane.

 Drones at CES